Material Safety Data Sheet

 Skin: Wear appropriate protective gloves to prevent skin exposure.

-Clothing: Wear appropriate protective clothing to minimize contact with skin.
+Clothing: Wear appropriate protective clothing to prevent skin exposure.

 Respirators: Follow the OSHA respirator regulations found in 29CFR 1910.134 or European Standard EN 149.
 Always use a NIOSH or European Standard EN 149 approved respirator when necessary.